 As mentioned above, the buyers are responsible for most of the settlement costs.
 However, the closing costs to be borne by the buyer and the seller varies by the type of transaction.
 Let’s take a look at the buyer nd seller closing costs by transaction type.

 Who Pays Closing Costs for Cash Buyer in South Dakota?

-Cash buyers in South Dakota do not have to take a mortgage to finance their real estate purchase.
+SD cash home buyers do not have to take a mortgage to finance their real estate purchase.
 As a result, cash deals are beneficial for both the buyer and the seller as they are quicker, less risky and complicated, and have lower closing costs.

 Both the seller and the buyer have to bear certain closing expenses in a cash sale.